menu icon

 Top tips

-• Use meat containing about 7% of fat, not less.
+• Use ground meat containing about 7-10% of fat, not less.

-• Store your leftover meatloaf, once cooled completely, in an airtight container (so it doesn't lose moisture) and refrigerate for up to 4 days.
+• Refrigerate your leftover turkey-and-pork-meatloaf-with-oats covered or in a container (so it stays moist) for up to 4 days.

-• Reheat individual portions in the microwave or fry in a small amount of oil.
-Alternatively enjoy cold in sandwiches.
+• Reheat individual portions in the microwave or pan fry in a small amount of oil or using cooking spray, for a crispy finish.

 Freezing

 To freeze uncooked meatloaf with oats place on top of a sheet of parchment paper inside an airtight container and freeze for up to 3 months.
-Defrost overnight in the fridge and bake as per Instructions.
+Defrost overnight in the fridge and bake as per Instructions (bring up to room temperature before baking).

 Freeze cooked meatloaf using the same method.
 Defrost overnight and reheat in the microwave (or fry individual slices in a small amount of oil).

-You can freeze unbaked meatloaf only if the meat had not been frozen previously.
+NOTE: You can freeze unbaked meatloaf only if using meat that has not been frozen previously.

 Related recipes